laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

     idtrackerai --settings my_basic_settings.toml --load example.toml --track_wo_identities true --number_of_animals 15 --track

 .. note::
-    Parameters definitions using ``--load`` method override the ones from ``--settings`` and any command line declaration overrides both input file methods.
+    Parameters defined using ``--load`` method override the ones from ``--settings`` and any command line declaration overrides both input file methods.

 .. tip::
   In the case of running idtracker.ai in remote (where the session parameters may have been created in another computer), it could be helpful to override, for example, the video paths from *example.toml*: